 Letter to GNSO

-Pro: The GNSO Council ( and others ) are informed about major concerns ccNSO and ccTLD community. cNSO would welcome truly cross-community format.
-Board is not involved at this stage
+Pro: The GNSO Council ( and others ) are informed about major concerns of the ccNSO and ccTLD community. ccNSO would welcome truly cross-community format.
+Board is not involved at this stage (only informed)

 Contra: Could be perceived as gaming the GNSO PDP and circumventing the primary role of the GNSO to set GNSO policy.
 Involvement of the GAC is needed to ensure position of the ccTLD community.